troughton/troughton.github.io/portfolio.md

 I specialise in computer graphics and real-time rendering, where I've contributed techniques such as [progressive least squares encoding](/rendering/irradiance-caching/spherical-gaussians/2018/09/21/spherical-gaussians).
 I have expert experience with the Metal rendering API, have experience with OpenGL, and have also written a Vulkan backend for [my render-graph based rendering framework](https://github.com/troughton/SwiftFrameGraph).

 I am highly motivated, have high standards, and learn quickly.
 I'm constantly exploring possibilities, finding ways that things could be done better, and acting upon them.
-I strongly value the end user experience in my work, whether that be a consumer, artist, or API user, and am excited by what more by what technology enables people to do than by the technology itself.
+I strongly value the end user experience in my work, whether that be a consumer, artist, or API user, and am excited more by what technology enables people to do than by the technology itself.

 My background in programming began with writing iOS apps in Objective-C at the age of 13.
 Since 2015, I've been writing most of my code in the [Swift programming language](https://swift.org), and have contributed to the compiler in order to help port it to Windows.
 I also have experience in C, C++, Java, Javascript, C#, Swift, Python, MSL, HLSL, GLSL, and even a small amount of Prolog, Haskell and MIPS assembly.
 The promise of languages like Swift and Rust excites me, and I'm looking forward to seeing the industry move away from C and C++.